Drakonis96/plexytrackt/README.md

      }'
    ```

    The response contains an `access_token` and `refresh_token`.
-Save both along with the client ID and client secret.
+Save both along
+   with the client ID and client secret.

+Once the application is running it will look for these tokens in the
+environment.
+If they are missing, PlexyTrackt shows a web page asking for the
+authorization code.
+Enter the code from the Trakt authorization page and the
+application will automatically exchange it for an access and refresh token and
+store them in `trakt_tokens.json` for future use.

 ## Running with Docker Compose